 How Does YouTube Count Views?

-Videos that are shorter than 30 seconds accumulate views, and experts aren’t sure how much of one a user has to watch in order for it to count as a view.
-However, the 30-second watch limit only matters because it is a factor that helps YouTube decide if a video is worth monetizing, and videos shorter than 30 seconds cannot be monetized.
+But what about videos being shorter than 30 seconds?
+How can it be that they also accumulate views.
+Experts aren’t sure how much of one a user has to watch in order for it to count as a view.
+Keep in mind that the 30-second watch limit only matters because it is a factor that helps YouTube decide if a video is worth monetizing, and videos shorter than 30 seconds cannot be monetized.

 Why is YouTube So Picky About What a View is?